engenmt/permpy/README.md

 ## A Python Permutations Class

-Contains Various tools for working interactively with permutaions.
+Contains various tools for working interactively with permutaions, with a focus on permutation patterns and classes.
 Easily extensible.

+To install (for now), just clone this repository and import `permpy`.

 ### Examples:
 ```python